akshaydhayal/Ecommerce-App/README.md

    - Customers can add products to their shopping cart for later purchase.
    - The cart dynamically updates to display the total number of items and the total price.

+3. **Checkout:**
+   - Once users have added desired items to their shopping cart, they can proceed to the checkout process.
+   - The checkout process involves reviewing the selected items, providing any promo code if available and then confirming the purchase.

 ## Video Demo: